Welcome to the Colonial Williamsburg Tour

 The first major landmark you’ll arrive at will be the Peyton Randolph House, a gorgeous home dating back to 1715.
 Its former owner was actually a key revolutionary figure, though you might not have heard about him in school!

-Next on the Colonial Williamsburg Tour you’ll arrive at the Fife and Drum Building, where you’ll learn about the importance these simple instruments had during battles.
+Next, you’ll learn about the importance simple instruments had during battles.
 If you’re lucky, you may also catch a performance of Colonial Williamsburg’s very own fife and drum band as they march through town!

 Continuing onwards, you’ll hear about the origins of the Colonial Williamsburg museum project, including how America’s first billionaire, John D. Rockefeller, bankrolled the whole thing!
 He was apparently a bit of a history buff.